sercasti/datalaketools/README.md

 Access NiFi via (<http://localhost:8091/nifi/>)

   1. Drag and drop a "Process group" (4th icon) to the blank space.
+Set a name and click "add"
   1. Right click the process group and click "Configure"
   1. In the tab "Controller services" add a new controller by clicking the plus-symbol on the right-hand side.
 Choose DBCPConnectionPool from the long list of available controllers and click Add.